spacepy/dbprocessing/docs/developer/documentation.rst

 relevant.)
 Use :mod:`~sphinx.ext.intersphinx` to link to other projects that use Sphinx for documentation. ``make linkcheck`` in the ``sphinx`` directory will verify links (both intersphinx and HTTP).

-More information will be provided here on the proper separation of API documentation from user/design documentation.

 The documentation is not, at this time, completely up to these standards (or completely consistent.)